 Recipe Tips

-- Use blanched almonds for a more “creamy” soup.
+- Use blanched almonds for a more “creamy” soup like the broccoli almond soup.

 - For more citrus flavor, you can add lemon zest to the yogurt along with lemon juice.